-In order to study the advection of iron from island sources and make a qualitative 215 comparison with the ocean color 1998 - 2007 observations, Lagrangian particles were re-216 leased monthly into the modeled circulation from around the shelf regions of each island, 217 from January 1998 to December 2007.
-Particles are deployed in every other grid cell of 218 the $1/12^{\circ}$ model grid along the horizontal (latitudinally and longitudinally), and at each 219 level of the NEMO grid depth domain down to a maximum depth of 180 m (30 depth 220 levels, not equally spaced see Madec [2008]), around each of the three islands (cf. Srokosz 221 et al. [2015], who used a similar analysis for the Madagascar bloom).
-Figure 2 shows the 222 starting positions of the particles around each of the islands.
-The particles had to be 223 spaced at a high enough resolution to resolve the fine scale circulation patterns around 224 each island, but the experiments were limited computationally, as the islands are not of 225 a comparable area, so there could not be a particle within every model grid cell.
-The 226 particles are released in both the horizontal and vertical extent, to represent iron that is 227 scoured from the shelf sediment (down to 180 m in this experiment) and mixed upwards 228 [Ardelan et al., 2008; Blain et al., 2001; Hewes et al., 2008; Planquette et al., 2007] as well 229 as other island sources, such as river run-off [van der Merwe et al., 2015].
-Particles that 230 are subducted deeper than 200 m, i.e. out of the euphotic zone, along their trajectory are 231 removed from the analysis.
-At the horizontal and vertical grid spacing described, that 232 results in 8240 Lagrangian particles being released each month from the Kerguelen and 233 Heard Island, 465 particles from Crozet, and 2820 particles from South Georgia and Shag 234 Rocks.
-235
+In order to study the advection of iron from island sources and make a qualitative comparison with the ocean color 1998-2007 observations, Lagrangian particles were released monthly into the modeled circulation from around the shelf regions of each island, from January 1998 to December 2007.
+Particles are deployed in every other grid cell of the 1/12° model grid along the horizontal (latitudinally and longitudinally), and at each level of the NEMO grid depth domain down to a maximum depth of 180 m (30 depth levels, not equally spaced see Madec [2008]), around each of the three islands (cf. Srokosz et al. [2015], who used a similar analysis for the Madagascar bloom).
+Figure 2 shows the starting positions of the particles around each of the islands.
+The particles had to be spaced at a high enough resolution to resolve the finescale circulation patterns around each island, but the experiments were limited computationally, as the islands are not of a comparable area, so there could not be a particle within every model grid cell.
+The particles are released in both the horizontal and vertical extent, to represent iron that is scoured from the shelf sediment (down to 180 m in this experiment) and mixed upward [Ardelan et al., 2010; Blain et al., 2001; Hewes et al., 2008; Planquette et al., 2007] as well as other island sources, such as river runoff [van der Merwe et al., 2015].
+Particles that are subducted deeper than 200 m, i.e., out of the euphotic zone, along their trajectory are removed from the analysis.
+At the horizontal and vertical grid spacing described, that results in 8240 Lagrangian particles being released each month from the Kerguelen and Heard Island, 465 particles from Crozet, and 2820 particles from South Georgia and Shag Rocks.

-237 2.4.1.
-Assumptions and limitations of method
+2.4.1.
+Assumptions and Limitations of Method

 The main assumption in this study is that surface waters in the Southern Ocean are iron limited, and that the addition of iron to an area, via horizontal advection, would initiate a bloom.
-However in reality, productivity can be co-limited in the Southern Ocean, with light or silicate for example, and there are also seasonal factors which control phytoplankton growth, which can vary in both time and space [Boyd, 2002].
+However in reality, productivity can be colimited in the Southern Ocean, with light or silicate, for example, and there are also seasonal factors which control phytoplankton growth, which can vary in both time and space [Boyd, 2002].

-In the analysis to follow, the advection time over a period of twelve months is discussed.
-244 Note that the residence time of bioavailable iron in surface waters is not yet fully under-245 stood, but thought to be relatively short, on the order of only weeks to months [Boyd and 246 Ellwood, 2010; Shaked and Lis, 2012; Schallenberg et al., 2015].
-However, studies have 247 also shown that iron can be transported during winter months and remain in the upper 248 ocean to be available to stimulate blooms in the summer months [Mongin et al., 2009; 249 d'Ovidio et al., 2015].
-Graham et al. [2015] postulates that this might be possible due to 250 intense biological recycling of iron, or the long-range transport of particulate iron, or even 251 by currently unknown processes.
-For the time being these questions remain unanswered, 252 and so for the purpose of this study all of the iron from the islands is assumed to remain 253 available throughout the year.
-A further assumption is that all advective pathways have 254 the potential to be fertilized with iron.
-255 use our analysis to draw any conclusions on the location or variability of known subsurface chlorophyll maxima [Ward et al., 2007], and make the distinction now that only surface blooms are considered, hereafter just referred to as blooms.
+In the analysis to follow, the advection time over a period of 12 months is discussed.
+Note that the residence time of bioavailable iron in surface waters is not yet fully understood, but thought to be relatively short, on the order of only weeks to months [Boyd and Ellwood, 2010; Shaked and Lis, 2012; Schallenberg et al., 2016].
+However, studies have also shown that iron can be transported during winter months and remain in the upper ocean to be available to stimulate blooms in the summer months [Mongin et al., 2009; d'Ovidio et al., 2015].
+Graham et al. [2015] postulates that this might be possible due to intense biological recycling of iron, or the long-range transport of particulate iron, or even by currently unknown processes.
+For the time being, these questions remain unanswered, and so for the purpose of this study all of the iron from the islands is assumed to remain available throughout the year.
+A further assumption is that all advective pathways have the potential to be fertilized with iron.